ibm-cloud-docs/cis/known-limitations.md

  * We recommend using Chrome.

- * The Free Trial plan is limited to one instance per account.
+ * The free trial plan is limited to one instance per account.
 After you create a resource instance and add a domain to it, you are not allowed to add new resource instances for CIS.
 This restriction is enforced even if you delete a trial domain and then attempt to add a domain again to the same resource instance.
 You'll encounter an error if you attempt to do so.

  * For this service, we support subdomain delegation only using NS records from another provider.
 CNAME delegation is not supported.